 Fanatics, the sports apparel company that makes Major League Baseball uniforms, is now using its Palmer Township manufacturing facility to make masks and gowns for hospitals and emergency personnel across the region who are fighting the coronavirus pandemic.
 The company plans to produce up to 1 million masks and gowns from the same fabric – pinstripes and all – that they normally use to make jerseys for the New York Yankees and Philadelphia Phillies.

-The Allentown-based Stargazer Cast Iron is working to support local restaurants and their staff.
-The organization will donate 10 percent of proceeds from purchases made through its online store from April 12, 2020—April 25, 2020 to three local restauranteurs to help support their employees: Bolete (Bethlehem; also operates Mister Lee’s and Silvershell Counter + Kitchen, Easton), The Bayou (Bethlehem and Easton; Queen City BBQ in Allentown; Wiz Kids, Bethlehem), and Union and Finch (Allentown).
+The Allentown-based Stargazer Cast Iron worked to support local restaurants and their staff.
+The organization donated 10 percent of proceeds from purchases made through its online store from April 12—April 25, 2020 to three local restauranteurs to help support their employees: Bolete (Bethlehem; also operates Mister Lee’s and Silvershell Counter + Kitchen, Easton), The Bayou (Bethlehem and Easton; Queen City BBQ in Allentown; Wiz Kids, Bethlehem), and Union and Finch (Allentown).